 Prime Factorization and Its Importance

 Prime factorization is the process of breaking down a number into a product of its prime factors.
-For example, the prime factorization of 60 is 2 x 2 x 3 x 5, often written as 2² x 3 x 5.
+Here's one way to look at it: the prime factorization of 60 is 2 x 2 x 3 x 5, often written as 2² x 3 x 5.
 This unique representation of a number is incredibly powerful.

 Trends and Latest Developments